Some businesses are effortlessly nailing their blogging efforts; others are not so lucky.

 Are you a limo company frequently blogging about how one of your employees bakes the most delish chewy chocolate cookies?
 Or are you a trucking company blogging about cultural issues?

 Of course, there may be exceptions to the rule but the takeaway here is to create content in your blog that is consistent with your brand message.
-Forrester research reveals that having a consistent experience across all touch-points is a key driver of brand trust.
+Having a consistent experience across all touch-points is a key driver of brand trust.

 Take Patagonia for example.
 This wonderful outdoor brand has long been proponents of sustainability.
 In fact, they even encourage their customers to avoid purchasing their products unless you badly need it.
 In their company blog, guess what they're waxing poetic about?
 You bet it's all about how their production team and sponsored athletes are practicing sustainability themselves.